Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 Civil associations and foundations:

-A donation to a tax-exempt civil association or foundation qualifies for deductibility only if the organization's principal purpose is one of the following [ITL, article 81(c)]:
+A donation to a tax-exempt civil association or foundation qualifies for deductibility only if the organization's principal purpose is one of the following [ITL, Article 81(c)]:

-Not-for-profit charitable medical assistance, including the care of and protection of children, the aged, the handicapped, and the disabled;
+Not-for-profit charitable medical assistance, including the care and protection of children, the aged, the handicapped, and the disabled;

 Scientific and technology research certified by the Technology and Science Secretary from the Education and Culture Ministry;